goncalopalaio/grapher/README.md

                                        and use the first group as y and the second group as z -r, --regex <regex>                This regex should have 1 or two groups that contain a number.
 This will be rendered into the graph
-        --reset_regex <reset_regex>    This regex should have 1 or two groups that contain a number.
-This will be rendered into the graph
-    -t, --title <window_title>         Title of the window --x_min <x_min>                Minimum x coordinate for the graph --x_max <xmax>                 Maximum x coordinate for the graph
+        --reset_regex <reset_regex>    When a line matches this regex the current graph will be cleared -t, --title <window_title>         Title of the window --x_min <x_min>                Minimum x coordinate for the graph --x_max <xmax>                 Maximum x coordinate for the graph